thomasbrus/besturingssystemen/assignment-1/task-2/readme.txt

 ===================================================================================================
 [2]	How does the program work?
 ===================================================================================================
-	The function to be used is "void msort(task_t** tasks, int count)".
-This function does mergesort in-place on tasks with length count in a recursive manner.
-The base case is the case that count <= 1.
-Then, there is only one element so the array is already sorted.
-Else, tasks will be divided in two arrays, namely left and right with length size_left and size_right.
+	The function to be used is msort.
+This function does mergesort in-place on tasks with some length in a recursive manner.
+The base case is the case that count <= 1, then there is only one element, so the array is already sorted.
+Else, tasks will be (virtually, since we do in fact work on the the array directly) divided in two arrays, namely a left and right part.
+These can be of non equal lengths, if the size is an odd number.
-	This will be done by calling "task_t** splitTasks(task_t** tasks, int start, int count)" two times, which copies a part (between start and start + count) of tasks and returns it.

-	After splitting tasks in two arrays, msort will be called on them.
+	After determining the splitting point for both tasks, msort will be called on them.
 In this way, tasks will be split until the arrays are of length one.
-Then, the recursion will be unfold be merging the arrays.
-At this time, the actual sorting is done. "void merge(task_t** tasks, task_t** tasksleft, int size_left,task_t** tasksright, int size_right)" merges tasksleft and tasksright and puts the result in tasks.
-Eventually, every array is merged in tasks and the sorting has been completed.
+Then, the recursion will be unfold by merging the virtual arrays in a smart way.
+At this time, the actual sorting is done. 'merge' merges left and right parts by copying tasks and then replacing tasks with the sorted result.
+	Eventually, every part is merged in tasks and the sorting has been completed.